 WIND POWER

-The use of wind power provides people the opportunity to partially or wholly generate the electricity, fuel or water used in their homes.
+Wind power The use of wind power provides people the opportunity to partially or wholly generate the electricity, fuel or water used in their homes.
 Distancing ourselves from fossil fuels is particularly important, in part to bring global warming to its assumed halt and to reduce the emission of harmful substances and also because of the threats of the approaching peak oil.

 The use of wind power is one of the fastest